 In scenarios like this, retaking your GCSEs can give you another chance to prepare yourself for the exam and do it all over again.
 With this second chance, you are more likely to be able to achieve your target grade.
 So, retaking your GCSEs is definitely a great idea if you don’t get the grade that you want the first time.

-Another reason why retaking your GCSEs can prove to be exceptionally useful is because of going on to study further.
-When continuing to study after finishing your GCSEs, many courses will have certain grade requirements or a certain number of GCSEs to allow you to do the course, whether this is to study A levels, a vocational course or some other level 3 qualification.
-So, retaking your GCSEs can give you more opportunities to do what you want to after you finish them and even give you more chances in life.
+A big reason why retaking your GCSEs can prove to be exceptionally useful is because of going on to study further.
+When continuing to study after finishing your GCSEs many courses will have certain grade requirements, or a certain number of GCSEs to allow you to do the course.
+This is the case whether you are to study A-levels, a vocational course, or some other level 3 qualification.
+Therefore, retaking your GCSEs can give you more opportunities to do what you want to after you finish them and even give you more chances in life.

 Retake Exams to Increase Your Options in the Future

-Also, retaking your GCSEs can give you more opportunities in the future, even if you don’t want to continue studying.
-In the UK, you have to stay in education until the age of 18 .
+Retaking your GCSEs can give you more opportunities in the future, even if you don’t want to continue studying.
+In the UK, you have to stay in education until the age of 18.
 Because of this you can’t just get a full-time job, even if you don’t do as well in your GCSEs as you would have liked.
 Click here to find out more.

-If you don’t want to continue studying, you can go and find an apprenticeship, which will give you real experience and help you work towards a career of your choice.
-With apprenticeships, you can also get paid and you won’t need to study quite as much as you would need to in a more traditional post-GCSE qualification, such as A levels or BTECs.
+If you don’t want to continue studying, you could do an apprenticeship.
+These will give you real experience and help you work towards a career of your choice.
+When doing an apprenticeship, you can get paid and you won’t need to study quite as much as you would for A-levels or BTECs.
 Click here to find out more about apprenticeships.